ros1-alty/README.md/README.md

 <div align="center">

-# 👋 Hi, my name is Igor
+# 👋 Hi, my name is Ivan

 ### Head of the Department of Information Systems and Technologies of the Polar State University 🇷🇺